 Skip to content

-Structured extraction in Python, powered by OpenAI's function calling api, designed for simplicity, transparency, and control.
+Structured outputs powered by llms.
+Designed for simplicity, transparency, and control.

 Usage